hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 ### Penalize transient invalid pending transactions

-Transient invalid pending transactions cannot be included in the current block but might be included in a future block due to transient issues, such as insufficient balance in the sender's wallet, or a gas price below the minimum.
+Transient invalid pending transactions cannot be included in the current block but might be included in a future one.
+This can happen due to issues like insufficient balance in the sender's wallet or a gas price below the minimum.
 These conditions could resolve in the future.

 :::note
 Invalid pending transactions where conditions can't be resolved in the future (for example, invalid nonce)